yunTum/MICS/CameraSystem/README_EN.md

     . [任意の名前]/bin/activate
     ```

-11. Automate the startup of the virtual environment."
+11. Automate the startup of the virtual environment.
 Open the file "/opt/intel/openvino/bin/setupvars.sh" in your editor.

     ```
     sudo nano /opt/intel/openvino/bin/setupvars.sh